Tobias Ellwood

-Early life
+Early life and career

-Born in New York City to British parents, Ellwood was educated at schools in Bonn and Vienna, where he attended the Vienna International School.
+Tobias Ellwood was born on 12 August 1966 in New York to British parents, Ellwood was educated at schools in Bonn and Vienna, where he attended the fee-paying Vienna International School.
 He attended Loughborough University from 1985 to 1990, and became a sabbatical officer at Loughborough Students' Union.
 He graduated with a bachelor's degree and later attended the Cass Business School at City University from 1997 to 1998 where he received a Master of Business Administration degree (MBA).

 While a member of the University Officers' Training Corps (UOTC), Ellwood was commissioned as a second lieutenant in the Territorial Army in 1989.
 After completing the Regular Army commissioning course at Sandhurst he joined the Royal Green Jackets in 1991, and transferred from the active list to the Reserve of Officers in 1996 having reached the rank of captain.

 After leaving the Regular Army he became a researcher to the Conservative MP Tom King.
 He was elected chairman of the Hertfordshire South West Conservative Association for a year in 1998.